Imprint

 We use extensions for our website to be able to use additional functions.

 We use services and programs to determine how our online offering is used.
-In this context, we can, for example, measure the success and reach of our online offer as well as the effect of third-party links on our website.
+In this context, we can, for example, measure the success and reach of our activities and activities as well as the effect of third-party links on our website.
 However, we can also try out and compare how different versions of our online offering or parts of our online offering are used ("A/B test" method).
-Based on the results of the success and range measurement, we can in particular correct errors, strengthen content that is particularly popular or make improvements to our online offering.
+Based on the results of the success and reach measurement, we can in particular correct errors, strengthen popular content or make improvements to our online offer.

 When using services and programs for success and range measurement, cookies can be used and user profiles can be created.
 User profiles include, for example, the pages visited or content viewed on our website, information on the size of the screen or browser window and the – at least approximate – location.
 In principle, user profiles are only created pseudonymised.
-We do not use user profiles to identify individual visitors to our website.
-Individual services for which you are registered as a user can, if necessary, assign the use of our online offer to your profile in the respective service, whereby you usually have to give your consent to this assignment in advance.
+We do not use user profiles to identify individual users.
+Individual third-party services with which users are registered can assign the use of our online offer to the user account or user profile for the respective service.

 In particular, we use:

-•Google Analytics:success and reach measurement; Google Analytics-specific information on data protection: measurement also across different browsers and devices (cross-device tracking) and with pseudonymised Internet Protocol (IP) addresses, which are only exceptionally transmitted in full to Google in the USA,"Privacy",«Browser add-on to deactivate Google Analytics».
+• Google Analytics: success and reach measurement; Provider: Google; Google Analytics-specific information: measurement also across different browsers and devices (cross-device tracking) and with pseudonymised Internet Protocol (IP) addresses, which are only exceptionally transmitted in full to Google in the USA,"Data protection",«Browser add-on to deactivate Google Analytics».

 We can adapt and supplement this data protection declaration at any time.
 We will inform you about such adjustments and additions in a suitable form, in particular by publishing the current data protection declaration on our website.